Lights - Fitting

 The first thing was to measure up where to cut the holes.
 The 170 mm diameter for the headlights had been scribed, but taking heed from other builders experiences with factory markings, I too took the path of righteousness and re-verified where the centre should be.
 To do this I called on my dormant "O" level geometry skills and made a circular template.
 Then I had to work out where the exact centre of the circle would be...
 So far so good...!!!

-Am happy with that.
+Am happy with this

 The outer edge of the body, where the rim sits, was a bugger to determine as it rounded away from the eye, so the edge was not easy to define.
 Also, the rubber gasket was flopping around like a wet-wellie-in-a-thunderstorm, and any attempt of accurate positioning by sticking it on with masking tape was pointless.
 The 170 mm circular template cured this by firming and rounding things up.
 I also found the template of the gasket was helpful too.
 Taped the rubber gasket to the inner template and lined it up as best I could with my Mk1 eyeball...
 Looking good